-Dr. Martin is surrounded by a wonderful family including his wife and companion Joy and two children, Tom and Beth, both great kids and ministry minded.
+Dr. Martin is surrounded by a wonderful family including his wife and companion Joy and two children, Tom and Beth, both great kids who are ministry minded.
 His hobbies include ping pong, the outdoors, acupressure, cooking, landscaping, traveling, and reading.